 - English as a Second Language (ESL) by Teachers of English to Speakers of Other Languages (TESOL)

-- Health Education by the American Association for Health Education (AAHE)
+- Health Education by the Society for Health and Physical Education (SHAPE)

 - Inclusive Special Education and Teaching Students with Disabilities by the Council for Exceptional Children (CEC)

-- Literacy Department master's degree programs by the International Reading Association
+- Literacy Department master's degree programs by the International Literacy Association

-- Physical Education by the National Association for Sport and Physical Education
+- Physical Education by the Society for Health and Physical Education (SHAPE)

 - Recreation, Parks and Leisure Studies Department by the Council on Accreditation of Parks, Recreation, Tourism and Related Professions